c21matthewm/DAI_Final_Project/README.md

 ### Prior Delinquency
 ***
 The first hypothesis test assesed the difference in the default rate based on the binary feature of whether or not the applicant had a prior deliquency, or past unpaid debt.
 A one-tailed t test with 95% confidence was used to determine if applicants without a prior deliquency had a statstically lower default rate.
+Each distribution of the sample mean is a normal distribution centered around the sample mean and stretching 4 standard errors to each side.
 Based on repeated sampling from applicants with and without a prior deliquency, it was found that applicants without a prior deliquency were statistically less likely to default on loan payments.
 ***
 ![](images/prior_delinq_hypotest.png)
 <br />